zewebdev1337/gpt-cli-helper/README.md

 ## Compatibility

 The tool is designed for Linux and support for other OSes is not planned.
+If you want support for other OS, please fork or mirror the repo.
+PRs and issues regarding support for other OSes will be closed as `Will not implement`

 ## License